 It’s found in other animals, plants, and even in bacteria and fungi.

 There are two main kinds of acetylcholine receptors — nicotinic and muscarinic.

-They get their unusual names from two external substances that act on acetylcholine receptors.
+They get their unusual names from two substances that act upon acetylcholine receptors.

 Nicotine binds to nicotinic receptors, while the mushroom toxin muscarine binds to muscarinic receptors.

 Acetylcholine is found throughout the body, performing a wide array of functions.

 In the brain, acetylcholine functions as both a neurotransmitter and as a neuromodulator, a substance that modulates the action of neurotransmitters, up or down, as needed.
 (3)